RobinU434/RobinU434.github.io/_posts/2025-05-26-blog-post-NLP-Chess.md

 **Temporal Dynamics**: How do model predictions change as games progress from opening through middlegame to endgame?

+**Account for Uncertainty**: For game prediction of next token, game outcome, ... how could we effectively make use of Bayesian-Neural-Networks to account for uncertainty for a time series prediction?

 ## Conclusions and Reflections

 This project demonstrated that chess notation does indeed exhibit linguistic properties that can be leveraged by NLP techniques.
 The success of our Word2Vec embeddings and sequence prediction models suggests that chess moves follow distributional patterns similar to words in natural language.